lgeurts/dwm-dotfiles/README.md

 #### Installation

-1. Install `git`:
+1. Install `git`

     ```
     sudo pacman -Sy git
     ```

-2. Copy this repository to the home folder:
+2. Copy this repository to the home folder

     ```
     cd $HOME
     sudo git clone https://github.com/lgeurts/dwm-dotfiles.git
     ```

-3. Make `script.sh` executable and run it:
+3. Make `script.sh` executable and run it

     ```
     sudo chmod +x script.sh
     ./script.sh
     ```

 4.  **(Optional)** By default, the script does not check for `.desktop` files in the `xsessions` folder.
-If you use a display manager like for example sddm (or others), add a `dwm.desktop` with below content in the `xsessions` folder:
+If you use a display manager like for example sddm (or others), add a `dwm.desktop` file with below content in the `xsessions` folder

     ```
     [Desktop Entry]